-As I've mentioned on the Twimericks Web site, the process of writing one just sort of occurred to me around 10 years ago.
+The process of writing one just sort of occurred to me around 10 years ago.
 I've always been a fanatic of all kinds of word puzzles, and writing a Twimerick was my own little puzzle that I invented for myself.
 Not that I even had a name for it yet.
 It remains a very challenging puzzle to me still.
 A really great Twimerick is extremely difficult to write.

 Why do you think children are traditionally very intimated by poetry?